Mercedes-Benz C-Class (W204): Testing

 The W204 C-Class completed 24 million test kilometers, and was until 2009 the most tested Mercedes-Benz ever.
 However, 2009 also saw the launch of the W212 E-Class, which completed 36 million test kilometers.

-Motorsports
+Motorsport

 The C 63 AMG was the official Safety Car for the second DTM race of the 2008 season in Oschersleben.
 In the 2009 Formula 1 season, C 63 AMG Estate became the Official F1 Medical Car.

 FCP Euro modified a C 300 to compete in the 2017 American Endurance Racing Series.
 The car made its debut appearance at Road Atlanta February 10, 2017.

 A C 63 AMG Estate with the AMG Performance Package was used as official F1 Medical Car at the 2011 Formula 1 World Championship series.

 Technical specifications

 Engines

 The C 230 is sold as C 250 in Japan and Canada and as C 260 in China.

 Since November 2009, the updated CGI engines replaced the Kompressor engines, with the same power output, more torque, and better fuel efficiency.
 The C 250 CGI, using the M271 engine with charged gasoline injection engine replaced the C 230 using the 2.5-litre V6 engine.
 The M271 engine generated the same power output but had more torque.

 The C-Class (W204) models were available with a choice of rear and all-wheel drive (the AWD system is the fourth-generation of the 4Matic system which was not available in right-hand drive format), along with a variety of four and six-cylinder engines along with a 6.2-litre V8 engine exclusive to the C 63 AMG.
 4Matic denotes all-wheel-drive models.

 For the C 220 CDI BlueEfficiency, automatic start/stop system was added in 2010.